Innovative Designer

 A tutor drilling this week’s actual school vocabulary.

-AI this week: AI wires up speech-to-text and the tutor’s voice; you do your first full conversation out loud.
+AI this week: AI wires up speech-to-text and the tutor’s voice; kids test both halves separately, then opt in before saving a family-only replay.

 Polish the interface, launch at your own link, demo to the families — parents get to try stumping it.
 Then the real test: a 21-day practice streak.